Aniangelsuperbat1/code-every-day/2021/August/log.md

 **Today's Progress**: Applied to more jobs.
 Added more to an Angular project.
 And learning Mysql

 **Thoughts**: Getting a lot of responses.
 I am in the running for 4 companies.
 They are still in early stages but still!
 I am in the running.

+### Sunday August 29th 2021

+**Today's Progress**: Applied for more jobs Deployed Recently finished Angular App.
+Learning more of PostgreSQL.
+And Starting my new Django Application.
+Today was a good day.